lightfactor/lightfactor-engine/README.md

 * Lightfactor Identity Engine is implemented using [Node.js](https://nodejs.org/en/) and [Express](http://expressjs.com).
 * It uses [MongoDB](https://www.mongodb.com) for persistence; a connection URL for your instance is required.
 * It relies on the lightfactor-uaf library for UAF operations.
-* You will need Python >=2.5.0 & < 3.0.0 for node-gyp
+* You will need Python >=2.5.0 & < 3.0.0 for node-gyp.
-* You will need to provision a real SSL certificate (not a self-signed certificate!) for use with iOS UAF clients due to the Application Transport Security features included with iOS 9.0
+* You will need to provision a **real** SSL certificate (not a self-signed certificate!) for use with iOS UAF clients due to the Application Transport Security features included with iOS 9.0, unless your UAF client has provisions for certificate pinning.

 ## Installation